We’re here today with the latest entry in our ongoing series – The Perfect Fit. Last time we covered how your suit trousers should fit.

 There’s a difference between a skin-tight fit and a tailored fit.
 Daniel Craig gets it mostly right, even if his

 You might argue, “If I’m wearing a jacket, why does it matter how my dress

 Don’t make the mistake of thinking a jacket can hide all your style sins, either.
 Instead, let’s nail that perfect fit.

 It’s all too easy to go hog-wild and buy up handfuls of dress shirts on the cheap in an effort to find a great fit.
 Retailers who specialize in “fast fashion” should be avoided.

 These brands make their clothing on the cheap, using lower-quality fabrics.
 That results in dress shirts that don’t fit, wash, or wear well.

 Reputable brands like Ledbury specialize in excellent tailored wear and can even help you stock up on other style essentials.

 There’s also some debate over the quality (and safety) of non-iron or wrinkle-free dress shirts.
 That’s because they’re usually treated with a chemical like formaldehyde.

 Is there anything better than a crisp white dress shirt with a standout fit – courtesy of neck and sleeve measurements?
 Not quite.

 Remember, the road to a great fit is filled with pitfalls.
-Watch out!
-Avoid the common mistakes most guys are making and nail the fit of your dress shirt.

 Think Of It This Way: